 We were heading to our next mooring at Brienon sur Armancon, where another of our boating partners is located.
 The town was ravaged by two fires in the 17th and 18th centuries.
 Despite this several very attractive buildings survived including a big oval wash house built in 1792.
 The moorings at Brienon are useful and offer a supermarket, laundry facilities and post office.

 On to Saint Florentin the next day, another highlight.
 Stunningly beautiful, in addition to the canal, the town also boasts two rivers; the Armance and the Armancon.
 The town, which takes about 15 minutes walk up a fairly steep hill to reach, is lively with a good amount of shops and several good restaurants, as well as a magnificent church built between 1500 and 1614 and famous for its stained-glass windows of the Troyenne School.
 The area North of Saint Florentin, in particular the small town of Chaource, is famous for its production of cheese, goat’s cheese in particular.
 Sampling the local cheese is a must!
 It’s delicious.

 Day 6 & 7

-In all, we only cruised three to four hours per day, which was perfect as it allowed us to enjoy lazy lunches soaking up the sun and to have an opportunity to see the sights of this beautiful region of France.
-In total, we navigated 91 km and passed through 43 locks, but it felt far less as we weren’t doing all the hard work.
+In all, we only cruised three to four hours per day.
+This was perfect as it allowed us to enjoy lazy lunches soaking up the sun and to have an opportunity to see the sights of this beautiful region of France.
+In total, we navigated 91 km and passed through 43 locks.
+But it felt far less as we weren’t doing all the hard work.

-Our car was waiting for us at Tonnerre, having been transferred from Vermenton.
+Our car was waiting for us at Tonnerre.
 We left Tonnerre on Saturday morning following the contours of the rolling hills covered in emerging vines which would become grape laden by the end of the Summer homeward bound.
-Sad to be leaving this region of France that has given us so much pleasure but with memories and tastes to last until our next visit!
+Sad to be leaving this region of France.
+It has given us so much pleasure with memories and tastes to last until our next visit!